vaamb/gaia-validators/README.md

 Gaia-validators
 ===============

-Gaia-validators is a small python package used to share some common types between Gaia and Ouranos
+Gaia-validators is a small python package used to share common validators types between Gaia and Ouranos